 General circulation of the ocean, dynamics of eastern boundary currents and shelf circulation, sea-ice ocean interactions, effects of bathymetry, coupled biophysical and numerical modeling

 Role of the stratosphere on climate (chemical/radiative/dynamical feedbacks); processes controlling atmospheric water vapour concentrations; general circulation and sensitivity to GHG concentrations; cloud microphysics (cirrus and polar stratospheric clouds); planetary atmospheres and the evolution of Earth's climate; software design; the tropical tropopause layer; stratospheric water vapour; polar stratospheric clouds

 Lars Hedin, Professor of Ecology and Evolutionary Biology and the Princeton Environmental Institute.

 Ecosystem analysis, with emphasis on the emergence and maintenance of geographically broad patterns in cycling of nutrients and greenhouse trace gases

 Robert Key, Research Oceanographer, Atmospheric and Oceanic Sciences.

 Large Scale Ocean Circulation and global climate change, marine geochemistry and biogeochemistry, construction of global ocean data products for carbon cycle investigations.

-Sonya Legg, Research Oceanographer, Atmospheric and Oceanic Sciences, Lecturer in Geosciences, Associate Director of CICS.
+Sonya Legg, Senior Research Oceanographer, Atmospheric and Oceanic Sciences, Lecturer in Geosciences, Associate Director of CICS.

-Small-scale mixing processes in the ocean, including mixing by tides, internal wave breaking, gravity currents and oceanic convection and their parameterization in ocean climate models
+The role of small-scale ocean mixing in the climate system, including mixing by tides, internal wave breaking, gravity currents and oceanic convection.

 Denise Mauzerall, Professor of Civil and Environmental Engineering and Public and International Affairs, Woodrow Wilson School.